calebjc3/calebjc3.github.io/essays/please-don't-ask-that.md

 ## Think Before You Ask

 Yes, we've all heard it: "No such thing as a stupid question."
 I always feel tempted to ask something ridiculous whenever someone says that, just to see their reaction.
-Yes, I understand the spirit; be nice to people who are trying to learn and help them understand new concepts.
+I understand the spirit: be nice to people who are trying to learn and help them understand new concepts.
 Yet there is a definitive line between a useless query that helps neither the questioner nor the person responding, and an informed, thoughtful question.
 Often, an ignorant person will use a lazy, some may say "stupid" question to get the answers out of the expert, learning nothing in the process.
 This is counterproductive to both parties since it is a waste of the teacher's time and a lost opportunity for the student.
 On the other hand, someone who thoroughly tries to understand, debug, and verbalize their problem before coming to another person for help will ask vastly better questions.

 ## Try, Try Again

 Everyone always looks for the easy way out of things.
 As a programmer, I will admit it is very tempting to jump straight to asking for help the minute I run into a problem.
 It is so much faster to copy and paste your code into a site such as StackOverflow, rather than taking the time to sit down, carefully examine your program, and try to isolate the issue.
 But the long way is usually better, at least in the end.
 When you ask someone to figure out your problem for you, there is minimal, if any, learning involved.
 How are you supposed to understand why something did what it did if someone replies: "Put this here and it will work"?
 Yes, you got your solution but did you understand how it works?
 I believe one of the best ways that I learn how to code is when I run into a problem, then l figure out what is causing it and correct it.
 It is a much greater learning moment when you find a missing semi-colon and say "there it is!
 I'll never do that again", then when someone just fixes the error for you.

-## If At LAST You Don't Succeed...
+## If at LAST You Don't Succeed...

 Okay, there will eventually come that time when you have pulled nearly every bit of hair out of your head and still cannot sort out the issue.
 Then, go for help.
 Your hours of toil were not wasted; you are essentially an expert on the problem, and just need someone who is an expert on the solution.
 Be professional, respectful, and concise.
 Don't waste the other person's time with too much (or too little) information.
 Provide all the helpful data that you can, and be ready and willing to work with the person you're asking in order to find and understand a solution.
 Make sure that you clearly state the goal that you are trying to achieve, and carefully explain the symptoms of the problem that you are facing.
 Ultimately, if you want to ask smart questions, do your research and come prepared.